Timothy Jollie: Biography

-Timothy Jollie, son of Thomas Jollie, was born at Altham, Accrington, Lancashire, about 1659.
+Timothy Jollie was the son of the preacher Thomas Jollie.
+He was born at Altham, Accrington, Lancashire, about 1659.
 On 27 August 1673 he entered the dissenting academy of Richard Frankland at Rathmell, Yorkshire.
 He left it in December 1675 to study in London, where he became a member of the independent church at Girdlers' Hall, Basinghall Street, under George Griffith.
 In 1679 he was called to an independent church in a newly erected meeting-house at Snig Hall, Sheffield.
 He was ordained on 28 April 1681 by his father, with Oliver Heywood and two other ministers, at the house of Abel Yates in Sheffield.
 Heywood notes the occasion as remarkable, seeing that an independent church, with but two objectors, allowed their pastor to be ordained by presbyters.
 In 1682 Jollie was arrested under the Five Miles Act, fined £20, taken to York, and bound over to appear at the next assizes.
 Refusing then to take an oath of ‘good behaviour,’ he was imprisoned for six months in York Castle, where, in June 1683, he was visited by Heywood.
 He was released on 1 October 1683.